Certora/gambit/README.md

 + `mutants.log`: a log file with all mutant information.
 This is similar to `results.json` but in a different format and with different information

-#### Specifying Import Paths and Remappings

-Gambit resolves imports while parsing, and this requires that you specify any import paths and remappings that you would pass to `solc`.

-Instead of `solc`'s `--base-name` and `--input-path` arguments, Gambit uses a simpler scheme and replaces both of these with `--import_path` (`-I`).
-For instance, if the `solc` invocation is `solc C.sol --base-name . --input-path modules` , then the Gambit invocation becomes `gambit mutate C.sol -I . -I modules`.

-Remappings are specified with the `--import_map` (`-m`) argument.
-If the `solc` invocation is `solc C.sol @openzeppelin=node_modules/@openzeppelin`, then the Gambit invocation becomes `gambit mutate C.sol -m
-@openzeppelin=node_modules/@openzeppelin`.

-#### Mutant Validation

-Gambit uses provided import paths and import remappings to invoke `solc`.
-For instance, if you invoke `gambit mutate C.sol -I A/ -I B/ -I C/ -m @x=y/@x`, then Gambit will validate a generated mutant by calling `solc MutatedC.sol --base-path A/ --include-path B/ --include-path C/ @x=y/@x`.
-If you need to specify a solc `--allow-paths` argument, use the `mutate` command's `--solc_allow_paths` argument.

 ### The `summary` command